sateeshfrnd/Machine-Learning/Cross Validation.md

 3. Repeat: Repeat step 2 for each fold.
 4. Aggregate Results: Calculate the average performance metric across all k folds to get an overall performance estimate.

+Note:
+- If data is small, instead of train-test split, you can go with K-Fold Cross Validation.